CertifaiAI/learn-java-the-certifai-way/java-core/src/main/java/ai/certifai/basic/ex1/HelloWorld.md

 - There should be one public class name per file

-- The public class name must be same with file name
+- The class name must be same with file name for Java to recognize the entry point.
+There should be a **public** access modified before it.
+Else will throw a compile time error.
+(Try it :computer:)

 - Contrary to Python, each line should end with semicolon.